 - Who is the audience?

-Trust the Filming Process
+Trust the filming process

 A good camera crew wants you to look and sound your best.
+Their job is not to catch you out.
+It is to help you communicate clearly.

 On-Camera Interview – Frequently Asked Questions